- MSc Creative Computing

 A small selection of our contacts and collaborators include:

-Careers for graduates of MSc Creative Computing are wide-ranging.
+Careers for MSc Creative Computing graduates are wide-ranging.
 Options include:

 - Creative technologist (various roles)